 In comparison to the previous search committee, the pool will be smaller and less diverse.

-Trustees settled on assembling a committee comprised of 13-15 members that will include: two faculty members, two administrators, two staffers, one student and three to five community leaders.
+Trustees settled on assembling a committee compromised of 13-15 members that will include: two faculty members, two administrators, two staffers, one student and three to five community leaders.
 Michael Bileca and Anay Abraham were elected as Board representatives during a unanimous vote, with Nicole Washington as chair.